Tool Introduction

 - Select

-- Click the calculate button, and the NTLM hash values in Hex and Base64 formats mentioned above will be displayed at the bottom of the page.
+- Click the calculate button, and the NTLM hash values in Hex and Base64 formats will be displayed at the bottom of the page.

 Frequently Asked Questions

-- Q: What scenarios is NTLM hash primarily used for?
+- Q: What scenarios are NTLM hashes mainly used for?

-- A: NTLM hash is primarily used for user authentication in Microsoft Windows operating systems, especially in earlier Windows versions and certain network protocols.
-It converts user passwords into hash values for storage and verification, preventing plaintext password disclosure.
+- A: NTLM hashes are primarily used for user authentication in Microsoft Windows operating systems, especially in earlier Windows versions and certain specific network protocols.
+They convert user passwords into hash values for storage and verification, preventing the leakage of plaintext passwords.

 - Q: What input formats does this tool support?